numbas/editor/docs/tutorials/write-question.rst

 .. note::

     There's no 'Save' button: the editor saves your changes automatically.
-    You'll see a little box saying *Saved* at the top of the screen each time your changes are saved.
+    At the top-right of the screen is a little box describing the status of your changes, either "Saved", "Unsaved changes", or "Saving".

 Parts
 -----